SparklePigBang/cunt-soul/README.md

 `7`     | The player decides whether the next player must play higher or lower than the card played (though playing a card of the same value is always allowed).
 `8`     | Any card played has its ability stacked once, e.g. `K`s change direction twice, and single `8`s skip two players.
 `9`     | All cards equal to or less than `9` have the same value.
-`10`    | When cards are burned they are added to the bottom of the source pile.
+`10`    | When cards are burned they are added to the bottom of the source pile, if it exists.
 `J`     | After every card played, that player gets to choose whose turn it will be next (but they can't choose themselves).
 `Q`     | No card abilities stack.
 `K`     | Changes the direction of play i.e. play equal or lower, rather than higher.